Requirements and Mistakes: HIPAA De-Identification

 • geographic subdivisions smaller than a state, with limited ZIP code exceptions

-• all elements of dates directly related to the individual, except year in many cases
+• all elements of dates related to the individual, (except year oftentimes)

 • phone numbers